AlessiaCanevotti/miR_RF-TOOL/README.md

 # miR_RF Tool Description

-The miR_RF Tool is a predictive tool for evaluating pre-microRNAs based on machine learning.
-It consists of Python and R scripts designed to process RNAfold output, extract features, perform machine learning analysis, and generate predictions.
+The miR_RF Tool is a predictive tool for evaluating pre-microRNAs based on the machine learning algorithm Random Forest.
+It consists of Python and R scripts designed to process RNAfold Vienna output, extract features, perform machine learning analysis and generate predictions.

 ### Overview